oszuidwest/zwfm-metadata/README.md

 - Alternates DL_PLUS_ITEM_TOGGLE between 0 and 1 on each update to indicate content changes
 - Handles prefixes and suffixes correctly

-**Important**: Do not use formatters with DL Plus output.
-Formatters that modify the text (like `rds`, `uppercase`, `lowercase`) will cause artist/title detection to fail because the original metadata no longer matches the transformed text.
-DAB/DAB+ supports Extended ASCII characters, so the `rds` formatter's ASCII transliteration is not needed.

 Note: ODR-PadEnc automatically re-reads DL files before each transmission.

 #### StereoTool Output